eslint/eslint/docs/rules/README.md

 * [no-obj-calls](no-obj-calls.md) - disallow the use of object properties of the global object (`Math` and `JSON`) as functions (recommended)
 * [no-regex-spaces](no-regex-spaces.md) - disallow multiple spaces in a regular expression literal (recommended)
 * [no-sparse-arrays](no-sparse-arrays.md) - disallow sparse arrays (recommended)
-* [no-unexpected-multiline](no-unexpected-multiline.md) - Avoid code that looks like two expressions but is actually one
+* [no-unexpected-multiline](no-unexpected-multiline.md) - Avoid code that looks like two expressions but is actually one (recommended)
 * [no-unreachable](no-unreachable.md) - disallow unreachable statements after a return, throw, continue, or break statement (recommended)
 * [use-isnan](use-isnan.md) - disallow comparisons with the value `NaN` (recommended)
 * [valid-jsdoc](valid-jsdoc.md) - Ensure JSDoc comments are valid